 Afterwards I created my own body scrub in the spa apothecary.
 Tania, the spa director, helped me grind and mix the ingredients—mineral salts, rosemary, ground juniper, and three kids of oils—which were placed in a jar for me to take home and use.
 I loved the earthy scent of the herbs and the fact that the products are all natural.

 Peter and I met in Moxi and chose a table outside on the terrace, where we could enjoy a view of the hotel’s chic courtyard and the last rays of the setting sun.
 A heat lamp helped keep us warm as the evening chill descended.
 After we ordered a couple tasty cocktails, the parade of food began: squash blossom risotto, confit suckling pig, beef tenderloin, oyster mushrooms, roasted shallots, watercress, skillfully combined with indigenous ingredients like masa, chochoyotes, chichilo, and epazote.
 I was curious about epazote, a Mexican herb I had seen mentioned in a cookbook back at the house, so our server brought us a couple leaves.
-It has an unusual numbing affect, so enjoy with caution.
+It has an unusual numbing effect, so enjoy with caution.
 Our dinner was world-class, and Moxi ranks among our favorite restaurants anywhere!

 Our time in San Miguel was coming to an end.
 I had read about another yoga studio, Shanti, out in the country.
 Besides yoga, guests can enjoy a massage, a swim in the beautiful pool, and lunch.
 “Come spend the day,” said Brett, the owner, who moved to Mexico from Chicago, where she had been a busy chef/owner of two restaurants.